NZTA to give $23m to get more children riding bicycles

 "Not every child has a bike at home so this will help ensure kids don't miss out on the opportunity to learn to ride."

 Bikes in Schools allowed children to learn and practise riding their bikes in a safe area at school.
+The funding would allow for "a fleet of bikes" and helmets, as well a cycle tracks at the schools.

+She wants every child in New Zealand to have access to a bike.

 "Cycling is a fun, easy way to make exercise part of everyday life," Genter said.